 I turned to my partner – the night before, I had a conversation with my Romanian friend as we walked home from dinner, and I retold his tale as we brisked past the House of Culture.
 My friend grew up during the Romanian dictatorship, and recalled a week when the community barreled out in full force to celebrate the visiting despot – even painting the tree fruit to celebrate his arrival, much like Alice painted the roses red.

 After work, I asked my host mother about the strangers in suits.
 Apparently, there was no connection to the Turkish delegation; it was the Gagauz Congress.
-The uniformed duo on our road was, according to my бабушка, present to keep any cars from passing our way.
+The uniformed duo on our road was present to keep any cars from passing our way.

 Saturday, May 6

 I cracked my weeping eyes at about 9:45 and hustled to the Comrat Museum front where my English student had told me he would join the waiting crowd.
 He spotted me, I think, as I spotted him, and crossed the roadway, traffic-less and blocked at some distant end.
 He told me that all his peers had assembled – but no directions, yet.
 Wishing him luck, I continued in search of a good frame.